kxrtiswithak/sparta-global-sql-mini-project/pages/SQLMiniProject.md

 ###### Query

-Due to only being restricted to using 4 joins, I could not combine `territories` with `region` whilst also linking to `[Order Details]`, and so could not include `region_description`, something I would have liked to.
-I chose to format the Sales Total as USD with 2 decimal places, the database of american origin as far as I know.
+Due to only being restricted to using 4 joins, I could not combine `territories` with `region` whilst also linking to `[Order Details]` (consult [ERD](../img/northwind-er-diagram.png) for context), and so could not include `region_description`, something I would have liked to.
+I chose to format the Sales Total as USD with 2 decimal places, the database being of american origin as far as I know.
 I initially attempted a `WHERE` clause, but due to needing to carry out arithmetic operations, switched to `HAVING`.

 ```sql
     SELECT DISTINCT t.RegionID AS "Sales Region ID",